Mononucleosis, also called

 teens and young adults.
 Children can get the virus, but it often goes

 unnoticed because their symptoms are mild.
-Older adults usually do not get mono,
+Older adults usually don't get mono,

 because they have